 (d)(1) Notwithstanding any other provision of law to the contrary, beginning on September 1, 2014, in the case of prepaid wireless telecommunications service, the Universal Service Charge shall be imposed as follows:

 (A) If the provider sells directly to a consumer in a retail transaction, the provider may collect the Charge from the customer at the rate specified in section 7523 of this title; or

 (B) if the provider does not sell directly to the consumer, or if the provider sells directly to the customer in a retail transaction but elects not to collect the Charge from the customer, the Charge shall be imposed on the provider at the rate determined in subdivision (2) of this subsection (d).

-(2) The Public Service Board shall establish a formula to ensure the Universal Service Charge rate imposed on prepaid wireless telecommunications service providers under subdivision (1)(B) of this subsection reflects two percent of retail prepaid wireless telecommunications service in Vermont.
+(2) The Public Utility Commission shall establish a formula to ensure the Universal Service Charge rate imposed on prepaid wireless telecommunications service providers under subdivision (1)(B) of this subsection reflects two percent of retail prepaid wireless telecommunications service in Vermont.